feathersui/feathersui-openfl-js/README.md

-# Feathers UI (npm version) 1.0.0-beta.9
+# Feathers UI (npm version) 1.0.0-rc.1

 [Feathers UI](https://feathersui.com/) is a cross-platform framework of user interface components for creative frontend projects.
 It is especially well-suited for games, interactive data visualizations, and other rich, multimedia experiences.

-This version of Feathers UI is intended for JavaScript developers.

----

-🚨 **Notice:** This is a **beta** version of Feathers UI for OpenFL.
-Some components and features may still be missing, and occasional bugs should be expected.
+⚠️ This version of Feathers UI is intended for JavaScript developers.
+It's not as actively tested as the Haxe version of the same library, and some bugs should be expected.

----

 ## Get started